sagar-viradiya/auto-benchmark/README.md

 ### 🔐 Authenticate G-Cloud to run tests on Firebase test lab

-To run tests on Firebase test lab you need to authenticate to G-Cloud.
+To run tests on Firebase test lab and download JSON result of profile verification, you need to authenticate to G-Cloud.

 #### Authenticating on local machine